-Gallaudet University is an equal Gallaudet Offinershity is an equal opportunity employer/educational institution.
-Programs and services offered by Gallaudet receive substatial financial support from the U.S. Department of Education.
+Gallaudet University is an equal opportunity employer/educational institution.
+Programs and services offered by Gallaudet receive substantial financial support from the U.S. Department of Education.

 Gloria Deukmejian (r), wife of the governor of California, looks at equipment in the Gallaudet television studio during a tour of campus Feb.
 24 while interpreter Brenda Marshall looks on.